earthspay/earths-documentation/en/smart-contracts/smart-assets.md

 ## Smart Assets Definition

-_**Smart assets**_ are unique virtual currency tokens that may represent a tangible real-world asset, or a non-tangible ownership that can be purchased, sold, or exchanged as _**defined by the rules of a script**_ on the Waves blockchain network.
+_**Smart assets**_ are unique virtual currency tokens that may represent a tangible real-world asset, or a non-tangible ownership that can be purchased, sold, or exchanged as _**defined by the rules of a script**_ on the Earths blockchain network.

 In simple words, **Smart assets** are assets with an attached script which validates every transaction within that asset.